 This is another feature with various names.
 As with lane keep assist, you want to make sure your car actually applies the brakes for you if you’ve failed to do so yourself.
-Many vehicles offer some sort of pre-collision warning, which calls your attention to a potential danger with ample time for you to apply your brakes yourself.
+Many cars offer some sort of pre-collision warning, which calls your attention to a potential danger with ample time for you to apply your brakes yourself.
 Of course, all of them have names designed to maximize their prowess.
 Some, like Mazda’s Smart City Brake Support, go so far as to prime the brakes, building up pressure so that you have full braking power almost immediately when you do stomp on the pedal ⏤ but it doesn’t actually apply the brakes itself.
 That’s what automatic emergency braking does, and it’s absolutely the choice you want here.

 Rear Passenger Reminder

 No one ever thinks they’re going to forget their child in the backseat of a hot car.
 It still happens though, every summer, which is why more and more cars are starting to come with a reminder for you to check your back seat.
 Basically, the vehicle keeps track of which doors were opened and closed and what you’ve done since then (i.e., start the car, drive off, etc.).
 If it’s likely you’ve forgotten something, it’ll beep at you.
 Currently, General Motors and Nissan offer this on several vehicles, and Hyundai has promised to add it by 2019.
 Expect most manufacturers to follow suit in the coming years.